Clarion–Clipperton zone: Environmental concerns

 Much of what is known about the potential environmental impact is a result of a dredging pilot test conducted in 1978.
 In the years since the tests, the region has been monitored.
 Many species here are more susceptible to the negative effects of environmental shifts as change at these depths is atypical.
 Specifically looking at nematodes, it has been determined that there is a lower species richness and lower total biomass in the area where the dredging occurred as compared to the neighboring spaces.
 Additionally, the composition of species and the frequencies at which they are found change with human interference.
 The removal of polymetallic nodules, as proposed through deep-sea mining, would decrease suitable habitat as many species of nematodes reside within the upper five centimeters where nodules exist, too.
 Even those species that do remain will face changes to their habitat conditions as the new top layer of sediment after the removal of the nodules will be significantly denser.
 The low sedimentation levels and minimal currents show that disruption in the CCZ would have long-lasting effects on the environment; the upturned sediment remains unsettled even decades later.
-Additionally, nodules form for millions of years; as such their removal would fundamentally alter the ecosystem for millennia to come.
-The species directly dependent on them, and all of their subsequent linkages or environmental functions would see vast changes that could not be quickly restored after the damage is complete.

-The vast majority of relevant spheres are still lacking adequate research.
-What is known makes clear that many aspects of deep-sea mining activity would endanger species in the Clarion–Clipperton zone; they face threats of being crushed by machinery, dispelled in sediment plumes, smothered by unsettled sediment, the loss of resources and habitat, etc. This does not include the threats posed by noise and light pollution—the effects of which are still largely unknown.